Stellar convective penetration: parameterized theory and dynamical simulations: Introduction

 Convective penetration is the process by which convective motions extend beyond the Schwarzschild-stable boundary and mix the entropy gradient to be nearly adiabatic. \begin{quote} \emph{ In this paper, we present simulations which exhibit convective penetration. } \end{quote} This process is phenomenologically described in Sec.~\ref{sec:central_results}. \editone{ In this work, the convection zone lies beneath an adjacent stable layer and convection penetrates upwards; our results equally apply to the reversed problem. }

-In order to understand this phenomenon, we derive theoretical predictions for the size of the penetrative zone based on the ideas of \citet{roxburgh1989} and \citet{zahn1991}. \begin{quote} \emph{ We find that the extent of convective penetration depends strongly on the shape and magnitude of the radiative gradient near the convective boundary. } \end{quote} Thus, the penetration length can be calculated using the radiative conductivity (or opacity) \emph{profile} near the convective boundary.
+In order to understand this phenomenon, we derive theoretical predictions for the size of the penetrative zone based on the ideas of \citet{roxburgh1989} and \citet{zahn1991}. \begin{quote} \emph{ We find that the extent of convective penetration depends strongly on the shape and magnitude of the radiative gradient near the convective boundary. } \end{quote} Thus, the penetration length can be calculated using the radiative conductivity (or opacity) \emph{profile} near the convective boundary. \edittwo{ We present simulations of internally heated convection in which both the Schwarzschild boundary location and the extent of convective penetration depend primarily on the depth-dependent radiative conductivity. }

 We present these findings as follows.
 In Sec.~\ref{sec:central_results}, we present the central finding of this work: penetration zones in nonlinear convective simulations.
 In Sec.~\ref{sec:theory}, we describe the equations used and derive a parameterized theory of convective penetration.
 In Sec.~\ref{sec:simulation_details}, we describe our simulation setup and parameters.
 In Sec.~\ref{sec:results}, we present the results of these simulations, with a particular focus on the height of the penetrative regions.
 In Sec.~\ref{sec:solar_model}, we create and discuss a stellar model in MESA which has convective penetration.
 Finally, we discuss pathways for future work in Sec.~\ref{sec:discussion}.